0xBitBuster/0xBitBuster/README.md

 I’m a software dev from Germany who also writes tech books.

-✍️ I like breaking down tech topics in a way people actually understand 💻 I build secure desktop and web apps
+✍️ I like breaking down tech topics in a way people actually understand \n 💻 I build secure desktop and web apps \n
-🧹 Also busy cleaning up “vibe” code :)
+🧹 Also busy cleaning up “vibe” code :) \n
 ---

 ### 🛠 &nbsp;Programming Languages and Tools